 A system of mechanical disks were used to generate a complex binary sequence that looked complicated enough to look random.
 The sequence that was generated only depended on the setting of a number of in/out pegs on each wheel.
 You can think of this as a "seed" that specified the start of the pseudo random sequence.
 Of course this simplicity was bought at the expense of a less than perfect encryption.
 As the key sequence was only pseudo random there were still patterns and regularities in the encrypted text that a code breaker could make use of.

-In this case the code breakers were part of the Bletchley Park operation who also broke the Enigma code.
-The Enigma code could be solved using manual and electro-mechanical methods but the teleprinter code needed something faster.
-The cryptologists had determined that, as a first step, a special key tape had to be tried against a received message in every possible starting position.
+The Bletchley Park cryptologists, who included Bill Tutte and Max Newman had determined that, as a first step, a special key tape had to be tried against a received message in every possible starting position.
 At first the solution seemed obvious.
-All that was needed where two paper tape loops.
+All that was needed were two paper tape loops.
 One would consist of the message and the other the probe key.
 The two loops would be run together in sync and the mod 2 sum of each character formed by electronics.
 Each time round the two loops would shift by one character until all possible combinations had been tried out.

 Tommy Flowers (1905-1998)

-Bletchley Park asked the Post Office for help building its Robinson machines.
-By good luck they got Tommy Flowers and he had ideas.
-After some time though he realised that the whole problem of synchronisation of high speed tapes could be avoided by getting rid of one of the tapes!
+The Heath Robinson successfully proved the concept but it still took far too long.
+Then Tommy Flowers realised that the whole problem of synchronisation of high speed tapes could be avoided by getting rid of one of the tapes!
 How?
 Simple just store the bit pattern in the probe key tape in a semi-permanent memory, add some fast electronic mod 2 addition hardware and there you have Colossus - a valve based computer built two or three years before ENIAC.
 (In fact the first Colossus was finished the year work started on ENIAC.)